-He started his career in the planning and designing major infrastructural work for township development, construction and project management.
+He started his career in the planning and designing of major infrastructural work for township development, construction and project management.
 In 2005, he ventured into property development mainly on landed development of affordable housing in the northern region.
 In 2010, he managed to procure several high potential land and lead a group of professionals to pursue on high-rise and landed development in Penang, Kedah, Kelantan and Klang Valley.
-He was appointed as Managing Director of GSD Group of Companies and its associate companies, which are involved in property development and construction, in 2010.
+He was appointed as managing director of GSD Group of Companies and its associate companies, which are involved in property development and construction, in 2010.
 He had successfully completed a number of iconic projects in Penang Island with a total gross development value of more than RM1.5 billion which consist of 1,600 units of mixed residential and commercial properties.
 Under his leadership, he had also completed a number of construction projects with value of more than RM650 million.
 He had also successfully completed 1,200 units of mixed development, mainly affordable housing and commercial units in Kedah, Penang and Kelantan with gross development value of more than RM 300 million.
-He left GSD Group of Companies and its associate companies in 2016 was appointed as an advisor to the Group.
-Currently, he is also an advisor to same development and construction projects in the northern region.
+He left GSD Group of Companies and its associate companies in 2016 and appointed as an advisor to the Group.